 Global Voices was founded in 2005 by former CNN Beijing and Tokyo Bureau Chief Rebecca MacKinnon, and technologist and Africa expert Ethan Zuckerman, while they were both fellows at the Berkman Center for Internet and Society at Harvard University.

 The idea for the project grew out of an international bloggers’ meeting held at Harvard in December 2004 and it began as a simple blog and a manifesto statement.
 (Here's a written report and podcast of that meeting).
-Global Voices quickly expanded thanks to patronage of the Berkman Center, support from Reuters, the MacArthur Foundation, and the energy and creativity of our contributors.
+Global Voices quickly expanded thanks to the patronage of the Berkman Center, support from Reuters, the MacArthur Foundation, and the energy and creativity of our contributors.

 Q: I have an idea for a story.
 How can I get in touch with your editorial team?